 Everyone in the world is in dire need of a timeout, a juice box, and a blanky for a long-overdue naptime.
 Especially the so-called 'elite' who, for some reason, think they have the right to plunge the entire world into complete dystopian chaos and profit in the...

 The Social Media Joke That Became A National Threat To Our U.S.Military Over Area 51

-What started as a joke on social media⏤has quickly grew out of control with millennial UFO enthusiasts.
-Over one million plus people and growing, have pledged on Facebook and Twitter to meet up and storm Area 51 on September 20th at 3:00am.
+What started as a joke on social media⏤has quickly grown out of control with millennial UFO enthusiasts.
+Over one million-plus people and growing have pledged on Facebook and Twitter to meet up and storm Area 51 on September 20th at 3:00 am.

 They call their group “Storm Area 51, They Can’t Stop All Of Us” Check out their Facebook and Twitter pages for comments posted, and Twitter is filled with an abundance of creative Memes.

-Surely this is no joking matter and taken very serious at the Pentagon, so much so that Airforce spokesperson Laura McAndrews said in a statement to the Washington Post…
+Surely this is no joking matter and taken very seriously at the Pentagon, so much so that Airforce spokesperson Laura McAndrews said in a statement to the Washington Post…

 “Area 51 is an open training range for the U.S. Air Force, and we would discourage anyone from trying to come into the area where we train American armed forces,” a US “The U.S Airforce always stands ready to protect America and its assets.”